13 Traits of an emotionally draining person

 12. They’re short-tempered

 You have to walk on eggshells around emotionally draining people because you never know what will trigger them to explode on you.
-Since they’re highly neurotic, they tend to make things worse than they really are.
+Since they’re highly neurotic, they tend to make things worse than they are.

 Catastrophizing leads to anger, anger leads to counter-anger, and boom!
 We’re in conflict mode again.